Disney's Donald Duck: Goin' Quackers (Windows)

 Nephew running away in a cartoony style.
 Might have been originally used when he moves away once Donald saved all his toys, but he simply walks relaxed away in the game.

-A lot of animations for Donald, Daisy, Gyro, Gladstone and Merlock as well as objects such as merlock's machine can be found that were all part of in-game intro and outro cutscenes, but the game simply uses CGI wmv movies instead which renders all these animations unused.
+A lot of animations for Donald, Daisy, Gyro, Gladstone and Merlock as well as objects such as Merlock's machine can be found that were all part of in-game intro and outro cutscenes, but the game simply uses pre-rendered movies instead which renders all these animations unused.

 These are used however in the N64 version, albeit they are animated slightly different there.